 - No Bake Oreo Cake

 - 18 Oreo cookies, divided

 - 1/2 tsp vanilla extract

 - 1/2 cup sour cream

-Place one Oreo cookie into each paper cup.
+- Line a standard 12-cup muffin pan with paper cupcake liners.
+Place one Oreo cookie into each cup.